India Tour through Gujarat and Rajasthan

 Day 7: We leave Ahmedabad and Gujarat, and drive into Rajasthan state and to Rishabhdeo Temple, dedicated to Lord Rishabh dev, the first Jain Tirthankara to have conquered the cycle of death and rebirth.
 Possibly dating back to the 9th century, it is one of the four main pilgrimages of the Jains.
 Continue to the charming city of Udaipur, known for its ornate palaces and man-made lakes fringed by the lovely Aravalli Mountains beyond.
 We will enjoy a boat ride on Lake Pichola to gain an overview of the city and to see some of the most impressive historical monuments scattered along the lakeside: the City Palace that is actually several palatial structures that were built over 400 years, the opulent mansions know as havelis, and the steps down to the water called ghats including impressive Gangaur Ghat with its three arches.
 Overnight for two nights at the 5-star Hotel Fateh Garh, built on a hillside overlooking Udaipur.
 A designated Luxury Heritage Hotel, the elegant facilities offer royal splendor Rajasthani-style.
 (B/L/D)

 Day 8: Our all day city tour will be filled with memorable surprises.
 The enormous City Palace is a fusion of Rajasthani and Mughal architectural styles, and 76 generations of royalty have left their mark on this fortified edifice.
-Although owned by the Mewar royal family, much of it is open to the public and a portion is now a museum.
-Built of granite and marble and enclosed by fortification walls, our explorations will take us through a splendid variety of courtyards, pavilions, terraces, living quarters, and luxuriant gardens, each more lavish and beautiful.
+Although still owned by the Mewar regal family, much of it is open to the public and a portion is now a museum.
+Our explorations will take us through a splendid variety of courtyards, pavilions, terraces, living quarters, and luxuriant gardens, all enclosed by fortification walls and each more lavish and beautiful.
 Jagdish Temple is located within the City Palace complex.
 To reach it we must climb a steep flight of steps through a colorful cacophony of chanting and smell of incense.
 Just outside the city, Ahar was where the rulers of Mewar were cremated and the location of their cenotaphs, or monuments to honor them.
-In the afternoon, we will enter Mahakaleshwar Temple, where hundreds of devotees of Lord Shiva worship each day.
-If we are fortunate, we will be there when one of the prayer services is occurring.
+In the afternoon, we will enter Mahakaleshwar Temple, where hundreds of believers of Lord Shiva worship each day.
+If we are fortunate, we will be there when one of the prayer services is occurring and observe devotees anointing with aromatic oil Nandi the Bull, the gate-guardian deity of the abode of Lord Shiva, and the Lingam, an abstract representation of the deity Shiva.
 Dinner is on our own this evening.
 (B/L)

 Day 9: Depart early for our long drive from Udaipur to Jodhpur.
 Along the way, stop to observe the stunning Ranakpur Temple, one of the five major pilgrimage sites of the Jains.
 Constructed in the 15th century, the white marble complex has 29 halls, a multitude of domes, and pavilions supported by more than 1,000 pillars, each intricately engraved with figures of dancing goddesses.
 Overnight for one night in the 5-star Welcom Hotel in Jodhpur, set spectacularly overlooking the Thar Desert.
 (B/L/D)